 The table below has our top picks for natural toothbrush options in the US, but you can keep reading to find out more about all of these and more.

 - 3 The best bamboo toothbrush in the US

 - 4 Other types of eco-friendly toothbrush in the US

 What is a bamboo toothbrush?

-A bamboo toothbrush looks pretty much the same as any regular toothbrush you've used, but with one key difference.
-Instead of being made from plastic, it has a wooden toothbrush handle.
+A bamboo toothbrush looks pretty much the same as any regular brush you've used, but with one key difference.
+Instead of being made from plastic, it has a wood toothbrush handle.
 Most manufacturers don't add much color to them so you can see the natural grain of the wood.

 The bristles are normally still made of plastic nylon, though.
-Although it's not the perfect eco solution, there are things that you can do to reduce the environmental impact of these plastic bristles.
+Even though it's not a totally organic toothbrush, it's better than a full plastic brush.
+There are also things that you can do to reduce the environmental impact of these plastic bristles.
 We'll cover this in more detail a little later.

 The packaging of a non-plastic toothbrush might look a little different, too.
 The plastic that your normal toothbrush comes is isn't great for the environment, so you'll find bamboo toothbrushes usually come in cardboard boxes.
 If they're wrapped in plastic it's usually biodegradable, but check the wrapper just to be sure.

 If the concept of bamboo toothbrushes is new to you, you may be surprised to hear about all of the bamboo toothbrush benefits that exist.